AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolio-optimizer/locate-portfolio-optimizer.md

 product-area: portfolios;projects
 navigation-topic: portfolio-optimizer
 title: Locate the Portfolio Optimizer
-description: You can find the Portfolio Optimizer when you access a portfolio.
+description: You can find the [!UICONTROL Portfolio Optimizer] when you access a portfolio.
 author: Alina
 feature: Work Management, Strategic Planning
 exl-id: de9abb4e-0bf2-4673-8be1-3f0f35e17eaf
 ---
 # Locate the Portfolio Optimizer

-You can find the Portfolio Optimizer when you access a portfolio.
+You can find the [!UICONTROL Portfolio Optimizer] when you access a portfolio.

 ## Access requirements